5.3 Evaluation Techniques¶

 Standard prompting and testing.
 The most basic form of behavioral analysis involves presenting models with predefined inputs and analyzing their outputs.
 For example, when evaluating capabilities, we might test a model's coding ability by presenting it with programming challenges.
 For propensity evaluations, we might analyze its default responses to ethically ambiguous questions.
 OpenAI's GPT-4 evaluation demonstrates this approach through systematic testing across various domains (OpenAI, 2023).
 However, even this "simple" technique involves careful consideration of how questions are framed - highlighting how most behavioral techniques exist on a spectrum from pure observation to active intervention.

-What is elicitation and scaffolding?
+What is elicitation and scaffolding ?
 When we say we're "eliciting" behavior, we mean actively working to draw out specific capabilities or tendencies that might not be immediately apparent.
 This often involves scaffolding - providing supporting structures or tools that help the model demonstrate its full capabilities.
 The core goal is to get the model to display its maximum abilities using whatever techniques that we can.
 Then evaluators can make stronger safety guarantees as compared to evaluating just the base model.
+There are some techniques being created to automate scaffolding, elicitation, supervised fine tuning and agent based evaluations.
+One example is vivaria by METR which is a tool for running evaluations and conducting agent elicitation research (METR, 2024).1

 Similar to benchmarks, we can't possibly cover all the elicitation techniques, but here are just a couple.
 This should give you an overview of the types of things researchers try to get the maximum capabilities out of a model using scaffolding:

-Elicitation technique: Best-of-N sampling.
+Elicitation technique: Best-of-N sampling .
 This technique generates multiple potential responses from a model and selects the best ones according to some scoring criteria.
 Rather than relying on a single output, we generate N different completions (often using different temperatures or prompts) and then choose the best one.
 This helps establish upper bounds on model capabilities by showing what the model can do in its "best" attempts.
 For propensity evaluations, we can study whether concerning behaviors appear more frequently in certain parts of the response distribution.
-As a concrete example, METR employs this approach when evaluating autonomous capabilities - generating multiple potential strategies for accomplishing tasks and selecting the most promising ones.
+As a concrete example, METR's modular agent framework employs a four-step loop which incorporates best-of-n sampling:

-Elicitation technique: Tool-Augmentation.
+Elicitation technique: Tool-Augmentation .
 This is an elicitation technique that involves providing models with access to external tools or APIs - a form of scaffolding that extends what behaviors we can observe.
-Rather than limiting evaluation to pure text interaction, we allow models to use tools like code execution, web browsing, or specialized APIs.
-This is particularly valuable for capability evaluation, as it reveals what models can actually accomplish when given proper resources.
-METRs autonomous replication evaluation uses this approach to test models' ability to perform complex real-world tasks (METR, 2023).
+Rather than evaluating just the text outputs of the model itself, we create systems where the model can generate instructions that trigger external tools like code execution environments, web browsers, or specialized APIs.
+The model itself still communicates through text, but the scaffolding around it executes these instructions and returns results.
+This approach is particularly valuable for capability evaluation, as it reveals what models can accomplish when paired with appropriate external tools.
+METR's autonomous replication evaluation uses this approach to test models' ability to perform complex real-world tasks (METR, 2023).
 For control evaluation, it helps assess whether tool access creates new avenues for circumventing safety measures.

-Elicitation technique: Red teaming.
+Elicitation technique: Red teaming .
 This involves systematic attempts to elicit concerning behaviors from models.
 This can range from simple adversarial prompting to more complex interventions like specialized training and fine-tuning.
 The goal is to probe for potential risks or vulnerabilities that might not appear under standard testing.
-Red teaming is extensively used in control evaluations, since these evaluations operate under the explicit assumption of adversarial behavior.
-Labs like OpenAI (OpenAI, 2024) and Anthropic (Anthropic, 2024) also use extensive red teaming to evaluate for dangerous capabilities before releasing models.
+Red teaming is extensively used and discussed in our section on control evaluations, since these evaluations operate under the explicit assumption of adversarial behavior.
+Labs like OpenAI (OpenAI, 2024) and Anthropic (Anthropic, 2024) also use red teaming to discover dangerous capabilities before releasing models.

 The techniques we have outlined here are by no means exhaustive.
 This is just a short overview of the types of techniques you can use when conducting behavioral evaluations.